jarmo/candalf/README.md

 ### Installation With Preconfigured SSH Server

-When server does not have password authentication enabled over SSH then it's easy to start using Provisioner too.
+When server does not have password authentication enabled over SSH then it's easy to start using Candalf too.
 Just make sure that you have private/public key under `~/.ssh` having the same name as your server domain name and create a SSH configuration similar to shown above.
-This will make Provisioner to assume that SSH authentication with a public key has been already completed and you can start using it normally.
+This will make Candalf to assume that SSH authentication with a public key has been already completed and you can start using it normally.

-## Provisioning
+## Spell Book

-The provisioning script is required to provision a system.
-This is basically a script which describes everything that should be done on a remote system to configure and set it up - think of installing all necessary dependencies and configuring them as you would do manually.
+A spell book script is required to cast spells to a system.
+This is basically a script which describes all the spells that should be cast on a remote system to configure and set it up - think of installing all necessary dependencies and configuring them as you would do manually.

-Good practice would be not to do any changes manually on the remote system, but only use migration files and keep these in the VCS too for having a better understanding of the remote system (and for a good disaster recovery/scaling reasons).
+Good practice would be not to do any changes manually on the remote system, but only use spell files and keep these in the VCS too for having a better understanding of the remote system (and for a good disaster recovery/scaling reasons).
 You should think of a remote system being a read-only system when it comes to installing new packages or configuring anything there.

-Provisioning file itself is pretty simple.
-Let's create one without any migrations in it:
+Spell book script of a server is pretty simple.
+Let's create one without any spells in it:
 ```bash
 cat << 'EOF' > example.org.sh
 #!/usr/bin/env bash